pingcap/docs/statistics.md

 > **Note:**
 >
-> To ensure that the statistical information before and after the collection is consistent, when `tidb_analyze_version=2` is set, this syntax collects statistics for the entire table (including all columns and all indexes) instead of only for indexes.
+> To ensure that the statistical information before and after the collection is consistent, when `tidb_analyze_version` is `2`, this syntax collects statistics on the entire table (including all columns and indexes), instead of only on indexes.

 ##### Collect statistics for partitions

-- To collect statistics for all partitions in the `PartitionNameList` in `TableName`, use the following syntax:
+- To collect statistics on all partitions in `PartitionNameList` in `TableName`, use the following syntax:

     {{< copyable "sql" >}}